Adult ADHD in addition to inattention often includes at least two of theses additional symptoms:

 Manage Emotional State

-Adult ADHD can benefit from either Teletherapy or Walk and Talk Therapy.
+Adult ADHD can benefit from either Teletherapy (online from the comfort of you home/office etc) or Walk & Talk Therapy.

 We also have Yoga Therapy/Mindfullness techniques to quieten mental chatter and strengthen focus.

-Oceanside Family Therapy director, Nicole Story, Ed.S, M.Ed, LMFT, LMHC is also a Licensed Marriage and Family Therapist, with over ten years experience providing both individual and couples counseling.
+Oceanside Family Therapy director, Nicole Story, Ed.S, M.Ed, LMFT, LMHC is also a Licensed Marriage and Family Therapist, with over twenty years experience providing both individual and couples counseling to people with ADHD.